-I always love it when all sorts of research threads link up unexpectedly.
-Last Sunday, I went to Goodrich, near Ross-on-Wye, for a talk about a radar aid called H2S and the tragic crash which killed its inventor, Alan Blumlein.
-I have put the details on the main RAF Pathfinders Archive website this morning: Blumlein Crash.
+Last Sunday, I went to Goodrich, near Ross-on-Wye, for a talk about the radar aid H2S and the tragic crash which killed its inventor, Alan Blumlein (see Blumlein Crash).
 H2S was critical to Pathfinder navigational accuracy.

-One of the interesting facts mentioned in the talk was that the Telecommunications Research Establishment (TRE), which was an incredibly important facet of the war effort, was relocated to Malvern College in 1942 after it was realised that the Germans could pull off the same feat as the British in the Bruneval raid, 27/28 February 1942 and capture personnel and equipment in the radar development programme.
+One of the interesting facts mentioned in the talk was that the Telecommunications Research Establishment (TRE), which was a vital facet of the war effort, was relocated to Malvern College in 1942 after it had been realised that the Germans could pull off the same feat as the British in the Bruneval raid of 27/28 February 1942, when they captured personnel and equipment in the German radar programme.

 JENNIE MACK GRAY